blakkan/blakkan.github.io/_posts/2015-05-16-MakerFaire.md

 ![Gokart](/images/maker_faire_2015/little_car.png){: .dropshadow }

-The operator of this machine was inside the chest, behind the large disc.
+The operator of this machine was inside the chest, behind the large disc, controlling it via levers.
 The arms would rise and shoot flames from the fingertips.
-I was reminded of Diego Rivera's *Man at the Crossroads* mural.
+I was reminded of Diego Rivera's *Man at the Crossroads*.
 ![Big robot](/images/maker_faire_2015/silver.png){: .dropshadow }

 Not all the contraptions were of monumental scale...